lbl-srg/obc/specification/source/verification.rst

 to generate a test report for all tested sequences.

 An example of a sequence under test, along with real inputs from a controller have been included in the verification tool software.
-Please refer `here <https://github.com/lbl-srg/obc/tree/master/software/verification#test>`_ on how to execute test this tool using the example test configuration ``config_test.json``.
+Please see `software/verification <https://github.com/lbl-srg/obc/tree/master/software/verification#test>`_ for how to automate this process.

 .. _sec_ver_sce2: